steeladept/steeladept.github.io/pages/zabbix/Zabbix4MySQLInstall.md

 $systemctl enable mysqld
 ```

-Do not forget to install the agent.See [Agent Configuration Guide](./Zabbix4AgentInstall.md) for details.
+Do not forget to install the agent.
+See [Agent Configuration Guide](./Zabbix4AgentInstall.md) for details.

 >Note that you may need to come back and add or adjust this after you install Application Server and front end Web Server so you can verify functionality